Pediatric Eyelid Problems, Eye Socket Disease and Tearing

 Finally, kids love to have fun but sometimes at the cost of injuring themselves.
 Injury to the eye, orbit and surrounding structures often heals with careful observation and rest.
 However more serious injuries may necessitate surgery to repair the damage.

 Who Should Perform Pediatric Oculoplastic Surgery?

 When choosing a surgeon to evaluate and treat pediatric oculoplastic problems that involve the eyelid, tear drain or orbit, look for an ophthalmic facial plastic & reconstructive surgeon who specializes in the eyelids, orbit, and tear drain surgery.
-Dr. Call and Dr. Harris have the extra training required to care for these problems in children and adults.
-They are not only board certified ophthalmologists who know the anatomy and structure of the eyelids and orbit, but also have expertise in ophthalmic plastic reconstructive surgery to appropriately care for your child.
+Dr. Harris has the extra training required to care for these problems in children and adults.
+He is not only board certified in ophthalmology but also knows anatomy and structure of the eyelids and orbit, and has expertise in ophthalmic plastic reconstructive surgery to appropriately care for your child.
 Contact us today.